 A quote by the English mystic Caryll Houselander shed some light on things for me.
 She wrote, “We tend to use arguments like a sledgehammer with which we deal blow upon blow on the head of the unfortunate victim of our apostolic zeal, as if we could stun him into belief or convert him by concussion.”
 She’s right.
 Our religious arguments are endless and ineffectual, and they are often fueled by words, words, and more words.

 Alicia (Arellano) von Stamwitz is an award-winning freelance author and longtime editor with the religious press whose exclusive interviews and profiles of today's most influential spiritual leaders are published internationally (http://www.aliciavonstamwitz.com/).
-She served as one of our regular contributors through the first year of the "Monks in Our Midst" series.
+She served as one of our regular contributors through the first year of the "Monks in Our Midst" series and this is a recollection of one of her reflections.

 How about you?
 Why do you think Jesus did not author a gospel?